-The study also revealed that younger, normal-weight participants were more likely to have higher blood pressure readings via ambulatory monitoring than they did in the doctor’s office.
-The average age of the participants were women, but researchers found that masked hypertension was more common among the men in the study.
-Most participants were white, seven percent were African-American and 12 percent were Hispanic.
+The study revealed that younger, normal-weight participants were more likely to have higher blood pressure readings via ambulatory monitoring than those obtained in the doctor’s office.
+More than half of the participants were women, but researchers found that masked hypertension was more common among the men in the study.
+Most participants were white, seven percent were African-American, and 12 percent were Hispanic.
 The average age of the participants was 45.

-Masked hypertension could put you at higher than normal risk of cardiovascular problems including stroke.
-Since high blood pressure generally doesn’t cause symptoms, having it measured periodically is a good preventive strategy.
-If readings are high in a medical setting, check it yourself at home.
+Given the significant risks of high blood pressure, and of masked hypertension, having your pressure measured regularly and in different settings is a prudent preventive strategy.
 Reliable automated electronic devices for checking your blood pressure at home are available online and at most pharmacies; they cost between $50 and $100.
 Check your blood pressure at random times, three or four times a day.
 Keep a log of the readings for a month and share them with your doctor during your next appointment.

 Andrew Weil, M.D.